kr45732/Hypixel-Addons/README.md

 - A todo list GUI to keep track of any tasks you want to complete
 - Customize the sidebar to remove the red numbers, change location, change the background, and much more
 - A guild MOTD editor which vastly simplifies the process of editing your guild's MOTD
-- All the commands below and much more coming soon!
+- All the commands below and much more to be added soon!

 ## Commands
 - `/hpa:setkey <key>` - Set your Hypixel API key for the mod